MoVehrs/DynRPG-Plugins/dynamic_quickpatch/README.md

 #### Using Variables as Activation Switches

 For hex values, the variable acts as an on/off switch:
-- When variable = 0: The patch is OFF (original memory values remain).
+- When variable = 0: The patch is OFF (original memory values remain)
-- When variable > 0: The patch is ON (hex value is applied).
+- When variable > 0: The patch is ON (hex value is applied)

 Here's an example using the "HideEXP" quickpatch components: